 - Each page in virtual address space lives in a location

 - 1. Physical memory

 - 2. Disk

 - 3. Nowhere

 - Extend page tables with an extra bit present

 - Physical Page Number, Permissions, Valid, Present

 - Page in memory, valid and present

 - Page on disk, valid but not present

 - Page Table Entry points to block on disk instead!

 - Trap to OS on reference

-- Invalid page, not valid not present and bad permissions
+- Invalid page, not valid and not present OR bad permissions

 - Trap to OS on reference

-Extraneous bits in page table entry
+Other bits in a page table entry